 Franks and Beans

 Hot dogs and baked beans from a can are another easy camping meal.
 Just freeze your hot dogs before your camping trip and then keep them chilled in a cooler with ice until you're ready to cook them.
 Remember to bring a can opener for your beans and other canned goods.
-Keep these food safety tips
+Keep these food safety tips in mind.

 If you and your kids plan to go fishing, make dinner with your catch of the day.
 Clean your fish and throw it on the grill as is, or filet and season it however your family likes.
-Try this recipe for teriyaki fish
+Try this recipe for teriyaki fish.

 Chicken Sausage Sandwiches

 Because most kinds of chicken sausage are sold fully cooked, you don't have to worry about undercooking your meat over the fire or on your camp stove.
 Bring some onions to roast on your grill for added flavor.
 Keep your sausages cold in a cooler until right before you're ready to cook.

 Meaty or vegetarian chili full of beans will make a hearty meal to give your little campers lasting energy.
 Make a big batch ahead of your trip, and store frozen servings of it in an icy cooler.
 Pour it into a heat-safe saucepan and warm up over the fire or on the stove.
 Bring cornbread or corn muffins for a treat on the side.
 Try this delicious Fiesta Chili.

 Trail mix and GORP (good old raisins and peanuts) are other camping and hiking classics.
 In addition to nuts and raisins, you can add chocolate chips or candies, sunflower seeds, and dried cranberries, apricots, bananas, or other dried fruit.
 Mix up some of this crunchy trail mix.